 Getting to Miyajima

 We traveled to Miyajima by high-speed ferry.
-The dock for the World Heritage Sea Route was conveniently located next to the Peace Memorial Park and cost about $33/rt per person for the scenic 45-minute trip.
+The dock for the World Heritage Sea Route was conveniently located next to the Peace Memorial Park and cost about $36 round trip per person for the scenic 45-minute trip.
+We purchased our tickets on-site at the vending machine.

-For about half the price, you can take the streetcar + train from Hiroshima to Miyajimaguchi Station and then take a short ferry to the island, but it will add a good 30 minutes to your travel time.
+For about half the price, you can take the streetcar + train from Hiroshima Station to Miyajimaguchi Station and then take a short ferry to the island, but it will add a good 30 minutes to your travel time.
+You can use your Japan Rail pass for both the train and the ferry (but not for the World Heritage Sea Route).